Neuberger Berman MLP and Energy Income Fund Announces Increase in Distribution Rate and Declaration of Next Monthly Distribution

-Management and the Fund’s Board of Directors (the “Board”) have closely monitored the master limited partnership (“MLP”) and energy markets, as well as the expected impact of market conditions on the Fund’s earnings.
-In recommending and approving, respectively, the increase in the Fund’s monthly distribution rate, Management and the Board considered, among other factors, the amount of distributable cash flow expected to be received from the Fund’s investments, the amount of leverage the Fund is currently employing, the expected cost of leverage and the level of other Fund expenses.
+As previously announced in March 2020, the Fund’s Board of Directors (the “Board”) approved a reduction in the Fund’s monthly distribution rate in response to a period of extreme volatility, price depreciation in the market for master limited partnerships (“MLPs”) and other energy companies, and uncertainty regarding the impact on the Fund’s future earnings.
+Management and the Board have continued to monitor the MLP and energy markets, as well as the expected impact of market conditions on the Fund’s earnings, and approved the increase in the Fund’s monthly distribution rate.
+Management and the Board considered, among other factors, the amount of distributable cash flow expected to be received from the Fund’s investments, the amount of leverage the Fund is currently employing, the expected cost of leverage and the level of other Fund expenses.
 Management and the Board will continue to closely monitor market conditions, the Fund’s ability to generate distributable cash flow and the expected impact on the Fund’s earnings.

 The Fund remains committed to its investment strategy dedicated to comprehensive analysis of high quality MLPs and energy companies, with an emphasis on the midstream natural resources sector.
-Due to recent market volatility and the associated changes that have and may continue to occur with MLPs and other energy companies, as well as the impact that these changes continue to have on closed-end funds that invest in MLPs, the Fund will continue to evaluate the stability and appropriateness of its distribution rate in the months ahead.
+Due to the ongoing market volatility and the associated changes that have and may continue to occur with MLPs and other energy companies, as well as the impact that these changes continue to have on closed-end funds that invest in MLPs, the Fund has again declared one monthly distribution payment rather than three.
+The Fund will continue to evaluate the stability and appropriateness of its distribution rate in the months ahead.

 The Fund currently intends to make regular monthly cash distributions to holders of its common stock at a fixed rate per share, to be determined based on the projected net rate of return of the Fund’s investments as well as other factors, subject to ongoing review and adjustment from time to time.
 The Fund currently intends to pay its regular monthly distributions out of its distributable cash flow, which generally consists of (1) cash and paid-in-kind distributions from MLPs or their affiliates, dividends from common stocks, interest from debt instruments and income from other investments held by the Fund less (2) current or accrued operating expenses, including leverage costs, if any, and taxes on its taxable income.

 The Fund expects that a portion of its distributions to stockholders will constitute a non-taxable return of capital.
-A “return of capital” is a distribution by the Fund which represents a return of a common stockholder’s original investment, and should not be confused with a dividend.
+A “return of capital” is a distribution by the Fund that exceeds the Fund’s current and accumulated earnings and profits and which represents a return of a common stockholder’s original investment, and should not be confused with a dividend.
 To the extent the Fund pays a return of capital, a common stockholder’s basis in Fund shares will be reduced, which will increase a capital gain or reduce a capital loss upon sale of those shares.
 There is no assurance that the Fund will always be able to pay distributions of a particular size, or that a distribution will consist solely of the Fund’s current and accumulated earnings and profits.

 The Fund is subject to federal income tax on its taxable income, unlike most investment companies.
 Any taxes paid by the Fund will reduce the amount available to pay distributions to stockholders, and therefore investors in the Fund will likely receive lower distributions than if they invested directly in MLPs.